 What Every Small-Cap CEO Needs to Know about Shareholder Activism (Part 1 of 4: Who Are They, and Why Are They Here?)

 Part 1 of this primer covers why small-cap companies can frequently be magnets for activist challenges.
 Part 2 discusses the different kinds of activist investors in greater detail, and what motivates them.
 Part 3 discusses concrete steps CEOs and boards can take to avoid triggering activist activity.
 And Part 4 discusses what to do if activist engagement with your company becomes unavoidable.
-Parts 2, 3, and 4 are only available to subscribers.
+Also see parts 2, 3, and 4.

 It’s hard to look at a business publication these days and not see a new announcement of shareholder activism.
 Statistics confirm that activism is on the rise and here to stay.
 In a 2018 report, Sullivan and Cromwell LLP reported that in 2017 alone, activists won an additional 76 board seats, raising their five-year total to 642.
 But frankly, that figure significantly under-reports total activity, since many activist challenges are settled quietly and do not rise to the level of proxy battles or board seats.
 In fact, despite the fact that media attention is understandably focused on activism involving name-brand companies, estimates are that as much as 80 percent of activist campaigns are in small-cap companies.